Cogntix/MetaCV/README.md

 - Tesseract OCR – Optical Character Recognition engine for parsing scanned (image-based) PDF content.
 - Poppler – Backend utility used by pdf2image to convert PDF pages to images for OCR processing.
 - pdf2image – Converts PDF pages into image format for use with Tesseract OCR.
-- Mammoth – Lightweight .docx parser optimized for clean, semantic text extraction.
-- python-docx – Alternative library to extract and manipulate Word documents (.docx format).
+- python-docx –  library to extract and manipulate Word documents (.docx format).
 - python-multipart – Enables handling of file uploads via multipart forms.
 - LangChain – Framework for building AI-driven applications using language models, including chain-based metadata reasoning and extraction.
 - GROQ – Integration with GroqCloud for high-speed, low-latency language model inference, especially when used with LangChain.